rubik/pyg/docs/quickstart.rst

     $ easy_install pyg

-And then you should no longer need them.
+And then you should no longer need them!

 .. _get: